-I. Introduction
+I. INTRODUCTION

-Ctually, with the growth of Internet and facilities it offered, user have to manage multiple identities to access different services: Web mail, social networks, bank account, etc. These identities are digital ones.
+Actually, with the growth of Internet and facilities it offered, user have to manage multiple identities to access different services : Web mail, social networks, bank account, etc. These identities are digital ones.
 It is a set of personal data that describes and refers to a unique person.
 This data is used by a system to manage user authorization to gain access to protected resources.
 The first step is to identify and authenticate users through networks using the traditional id/password method.
 However, this method can no longer be used for identification and authentication for the future Internet simply because it cannot prevent from unauthorized access.

-In fact, the future internet will rely heavily on virtualization and clouds which still need improvements concerning security aspects seeing a strong authentication and identification mechanisms and ensure privacy within virtual networks, things that cannot be provided by traditional authentication methods and not even SSL authentication protocol (widely used by WEB applications).
+In fact, the future internet will rely heavily on virtualization and clouds which still need improvements concerning security aspects seeing a strong authentication and identification mechanisms and ensure privacy within virtual networks, things that cannot be provided by traditional authentication methods and not even SSL authentication protocol (widely used by WEB applications) provides secure key exchange used to ensure mutual authentication and data confidentiality and integrity.
+But, the TLS/SSL stacks might be running on untrustworthy computers exposed to some attacks that work with TLS such as Branch Prediction Attacks that recover the RSA key [?] and Cache-Collision Timing Attacks that recover the AES key [?].

 We propose an architecture for authenticating and identifying clients by the Virtual Network Provider (VNP) using embedded SSL in smartcard.
-This solution is based on EAP-TLS smartcard that guarantees a trusted computing environment
+This solution is based on EAP-TLS smartcard that guarantees a trusted computing environment in which the server's certificate is checked and the client keys are handled.

 This paper is organized as follows.
-Section 2 describes some proposals for authentication and identity management solution for cloud.
-Section 3 presents the solution model and architecture.
-Finally, section 4 concludes and proposes prospects of our work.
+Section 2 and 3 describe some proposals for authentication and identity management solution for cloud and our Radius architecture.
+Section 4 presents the solution model and architecture.
+Section 5 details the solution implementation and the different test scenarios .Finally, section 5 concludes and proposes prospects of our work.